-C enables the goto statement to branch unconditionally from one point in the programme to another for backward compatibility.
-After a goto is encountered, a goto statement utilises an identifier called label to specify the statement to which branching will begin.
-Any valid identifier name must be followed by a colon in a label.
+For the reasons of backward compatibility, C supports the goto statement to branch unconditionally from one point to another in the program.
+A goto statement uses an identifier, called label, which specifies the statement to which branching would start execution after a goto has been encountered.
+A label is any valid identifier name, and must be followed by a colon.
 A label is placed immediately before the statement where the control is to be transferred.